 Plot your escape

-Hikers escape the daily grind and tackle the isolation of nature within 1.5, 4.5 and 6-mile trails; plant wildlife and native species the prevalent force.
-Konza Prairie Biological Station a short distance from these trails, within an 8,600-acre preserve run by The Nature Conservancy and K-State.
+Hikers escape the daily grind and tackle the isolation of nature within 1.5, 4.5 and 6-mile trails; plant wildlife and native species the prevalent forces.
+Konza Prairie Biological Station exists a short distance from these trails, within an 8,600-acre preserve run by The Nature Conservancy and K-State.
 Self-guided nature trails open daily to the public, sunrise to sunset (group tours and activities by special arrangement).
+Please, observe posted trail rules.